johnnyreilly/azdo-npm-auth/README.md

 ### `parse` mode

 The simplest way to use `azdo-npm-auth` is to run it without any arguments.
-In this mode, `azdo-npm-auth` will parse the project `.npmrc` file and use the values it finds there to create a user `.npmrc` file.
+In this mode, `azdo-npm-auth` will parse the project `.npmrc` file in the current working directory and use the values it finds there to create a user `.npmrc` file.
 To get `azdo-npm-auth` to create the necessary user `.npmrc` file in `parse` mode, run the following command:

 ```shell
 npx -y --registry https://registry.npmjs.org azdo-npm-auth
 ```

 You might be wondering what the `--registry https://registry.npmjs.org` part is for.
 It is a way to ensure that the `npx` command uses the **public** npm registry to install `azdo-npm-auth`.
-Without this, you might encounter an error like below:
+Without this, you might encounter an error like below, as `npx` attempts to install `azdo-npm-auth` from the **private** Azure DevOps npm registry:

 ```shell
 npm error code E401